PlayStation 3 accessories: Blu-ray Disc remotes

-Media/Blu-ray Disc Remote Control

-The Media/Blu-ray Disc Remote Control (CECHZRC1) controls the PlayStation 3, TV (including switching between 2D and 3D modes on 3D TVs), and audio system, has enhanced controls for Blu-ray Disc movies, streaming movies and music, and is compatible with services available on PS3 the system such as Netflix.
+The Media/Blu-ray Disc Remote Control (CECHZRC1) controls the PlayStation 3, TV (including switching between 2D and 3D modes on 3D TVs), and audio system, has enhanced controls for Blu-ray Disc movies, streaming movies and music, and is compatible with streaming services available on the PS3 such as Netflix.
 It was released on October 24, 2011.

 Rhythm game peripherals

 Various rhythm game peripherals are available for the PlayStation 3, including guitar controllers, drum kit controllers, microphones, DJ turntables, and a keyboard controller.
 Most of these peripherals were produced for one of three franchises: Guitar Hero, Rock Band and SingStar.

 uDraw GameTablet

 The uDraw GameTablet is a graphics tablet designed to be used with various games.
 It was produced by THQ and released for the PlayStation 3 on November 15, 2011.
 The PlayStation 3 and Xbox 360 versions of the uDraw was a commercial failure and was discontinued in February 2012, THQ would eventually file for bankruptcy the following year.